How Much Does it Cost to Start a WordPress Site?

 You can further enhance your WordPress website with plugins.
 A WordPress plugin is like an installable app that adds functionality to your site.

 Countless free plugins allow for a fully customizable WordPress experience.
 As with themes, you can also opt for premium versions that bring another level of sophistication to your site.
 Paid plugins exist as monthly subscriptions or one-time purchases and range from $10 to over $500.
+And depending on the plugin, some plugin updates might have additional fees.

 For some examples of what plugins do, explore popular paid and free options like: